Multis are gateway supplements.

 Even if you’re not pregnant, folic acid must be converted to folate before it can reduce homocysteine, a risk factor for poor heart health.
 There are implications for mood disorders too, as folate is required in processing brain neurotransmitters.

 The folic acid in your multi may not be doing much for you.

 B-Right is my preferred source of folic acid.

 Most multis have very low levels of D3.
 Some even have the poorly-absorbed D2 form.

 Get your blood level tested and supplement to get up to optimal levels.

 Most people need between 2000 and 5000 IU of D3 per day along with Vitamin A (see above.)
 Unless you’re getting a lot of full body summertime sun exposure and eating a lot of seafood, you’re going to need supplementation.
 Following the FDA’s 100% Daily Value (600 IU per day) is virtually guaranteed to keep you deficient.*

 Taking Vitamin D without A and K2 is a bad idea.

 4. Vitamin K2

 Most multi buyers haven’t even heard of Vitamin K2.
 How can you be sure you’re buying the right K2 supplement.
 Your body needs K2 to figure out what to do with calcium.
-K2 keeps calcium in your bones and teeth instead of in your arteries.
+K2 keeps calcium in your bones and teeth instead of in soft tissues like your arteries.*